emily-rivera/emily-rivera/README.md

 <!-- [<img align="left" alt="Emily Rivera | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin] -->

-When I'm not fenangling with flexbox or battling recursive functions, you can probably find me:
+When I'm not finagling with flexbox or battling recursive functions, you can probably find me:

 - 🛼 Rollerskating to my favorite songs
 - 🕹️ Fighting monsters or solving puzzles in a video game